malsearchs/Wifi-Hacking-AircrackNG-Cheatsheet/README.md

-airdecap-ng	| decrypt WEP/WPA/WPA2 capture files and can also be used to strip the wireless headers from an unencrypted wireless capture airdecloak-ng | to remove wep cloaking from a pcap file airdrop-n | for targeted, rule-based deauthentication of users aireplay-ng | to generate traffic for later use in aircrack-ng for cracking WEP and WPA-PSK key airgraph-ng | to graph the txt file (the output created by airodump with -w option) airmon-ng | to enable monitor mode on wireless interfaces, also be used to go back from monitor mode to managed mode airodump-ng | for packet capturing of raw 802.11 frames,  also ideal for collecting WEP IVs for use with aircrack-ng
+airdecap-ng	| decrypt WEP/WPA/WPA2 capture files and can also be used to strip the wireless headers from an unencrypted wireless capture airdecloak-ng | to remove wep cloaking from a pcap file airdrop-n | for targeted, rule-based deauthentication of users aireplay-ng | to generate wireless traffic for later use in aircrack-ng for cracking WEP and WPA-PSK key airgraph-ng | to graph the txt file (the output created by airodump with -w option) airmon-ng | to enable monitor mode on wireless interfaces, also be used to go back from monitor mode to managed mode airodump-ng | for packet capturing of raw 802.11 frames,  also ideal for collecting WEP IVs for use with aircrack-ng